 Ever been billed by your supplier for more energy than you actually used, or run out of credit on your pre-payment meter late at night?
 Well the installation ofsmart meters in all UK homes and businesses by 2020 should see an end to such problems.
 This new generation of intelligent devices monitor and record usage, help you keep track of how much energy you use, and inform your supplier via mobile phone-type signals.

 Roll-out of smart meters will cost an estimated £11.7 billion, paid for by the energy companies (or rather their customers - i.e. us!), and started in autumn 2015.
-Up to end of 2016 nearly 5 million had been installed in domestic properties in Great Britain, including both gas and electric meters.
+Up to end of March 2018 just over 10 million had been installed in domestic properties in Great Britain, including both gas and electric meters.
 The target is an estimated 50 million smart meters fitted by 2020!

 The smart meter is similar in size to a current gas meter, and communicates wirelessly with a handheld in home display (IHD) unit.
 This can be used anywhere in the home to provide real-time data on amounts and costs of gas or electricity being used.
 The smart meter sends regular readings to the supplier via radio waves, similar to signals from a mobile phone.
 It can also receive information from your supplier, such as changes in tariffs or payment plans.